gwleuverink/bundle/docs/caveats.md

 ### Tree shaking

 Tree shaking is currently not supported.
 Keep this in mind.
 When a module uses named exports the `x-bundle` component will inline all of it's exports.

-You may retreive those like explained above.
+For example; when bundling lodash all of it's exports will be included in the bundle, regardless of if the export is used later down in your template.
+This effect can be mitigated by using the per-method import approach.

+This might be improved when chunking dynamic imports support is added.
+So shared code is fetched by a additional request.

 Because of this you may end up with a bunch of unused code inlined in your blade template.
 But since the code is included with the initial render this still is a lot less heavy compared to fetching all code, including unused code, from a CDN.
 Depending on the size of the initial request.

-This might be improved when chunking dynamic imports support is added.
-So shared code is fetched by a additional request.

-### Chunking dynamic imports
+### Chunking dynamic imports (code splitting)

-Chunking of dynamicly fetched pieces of shared code is currently not supported but definetly possible.
+Chunking of dynamicly fetched pieces of shared code is currently not supported but might be possible.

+This means that if you bundle a script in your resources directory that both require on the same node_module dependency, the dependency will be bundled in both imports.

+If we were able to add code splitting we would be able to chunk these shared modules in a separate file, so those chunks can load dynamically over http.

-Due to Bun's path remapping behaviour Bundle is not able to split chunks from modules and assets imported from your local `resources` directory.
-This could definetly work for shared imports from `node_modules` in the future.
+Due to Bun's path remapping behaviour Bundle is not able to split chunks from modules and assets imported from a path below it's internal project root (which is in the storage directory).
+If Bun fixes this issue this feature might be possible in the future.

 <!-- TODO: Add a detailed treeview of chunking vs how it's done now -->
 <!-- NOTE: A workaround where your local scripts also use _bundle() & we preload all dependencies in the blade template is possible.
 But less than ideal. -->